sam-github/io.js/doc/api/tls.md

 When running as the server, the socket will be destroyed with an error after `handshakeTimeout` timeout.

+... but only if it doesn't re-handshake, I hope!

 ### tlsSocket.setMaxSendFragment(size)
 <!-- YAML